25 Best Subject Lines For Cold Email (That Really Work)

 That first subject line makes a difference.
 It’s the first thing the recipient will see.
 Therefore, bet on a catchy subject line that grabs their attention and entices them to open the email.

 The opening sentence should be attention-grabbing and set the tone for the rest of the email.
-A good subject line won’t get the whole thing done, so the introduction also needs to be catchy.
+An informative subject line won’t get the whole thing done, so the introduction also needs to be catchy.
+Most of your sales email list will determine whether your cold sales emails are worth reading based on the introduction.

 #4 Email body